Key differences between deeds and agreements

 No user should act or fail to act on the basis of any of this material.
 Gilbert + Tobin expressly disclaims all and any liability to any persons whatsoever in respect of anything done in reliance, whether in whole or in part, on this material.

 The G+T Execution App provides an execution block for an individual partner to execute an agreement on behalf of a general partnership.
-It should be used in conjunction with the important general notes regarding Execution of Agreements and specific information which follows below.
+It should be used in conjunction with the important general notes regarding Execution of Agreements and specific information that follows below.

-Partner executing on behalf of partnership
+Individual partner executing on behalf of partnership

 Legislation in each Australian jurisdiction provides that a partner can bind the entire partnership by executing in the partnership’s name an instrument relating to the business of the partnership.